 Corruption is an everyday aspect of life in Azerbaijan.
 You should avoid paying bribes.

 The FCO advise against all travel to Nagorno-Karabakh and the military occupied area surrounding it, and to within 5km of both the Line of Contact and the border with Armenia.
 Consular support is not available in the Nagorno-Karabakh region.
 The Nagorno-Karabakh area is the subject of a continuing dispute between Azerbaijan and Armenia, and although a cease-fire has been in place since 1994 there are regular exchanges of gunfire across the Line of Contact.
-Tensions along the line of contact and the international borders between Azerbaijan and Armenia remain high in 2016.
+Tensions along the line of contact and the international borders between Azerbaijan and Armenia remain high.
 Some areas may be heavily land mined.

 You can drive in Azerbaijan using a UK or EU driving licence.
 Right hand drive cars are not permitted in Azerbaijan.